muchirijane/learning-code-through-github-repos/README.md

 - [List](https://github.com/jnv/lists) - A great repository for learning web development on a deeper level.
 It has a wide list of resources of front-end developer interviews, companies you can easily apply to, BEM resources, ES6 learning resources, Blockchain & cryptocurrency resources, and more.

+- [The Odin Project](https://github.com/TheOdinProject) - This repo will provide you a meticulously guided path to learning full stack with several projects that will help you build a strong portfolio of work on Github and stay connected to other students taking the course.
+This website and the curriculum it hosts are completely open source, so anyone can work on new features or fix existing bugs on the website.

 - [Ultimate Coding Resources List](https://github.com/PizzaPokerGuy/ultimate-coding-resources) - This is a collection of the best resources for programming, web development, computer science and more.

 ### Flask Repos